2023: A Word for the Year

 The onus was on me.

 After struggling to apply the word in every area of my life, I finally decided the task was too daunting.
-Instead I to hone in on my writing.
+Instead I decided to hone in on my writing.
 I attended a wonderful writing conference and wrote a split-time short story now published in an anthology called Ohio Trail Mix.
 In addition, I completed three other projects in a pile I have called “unfinished business” for the last two years

 I ended the year feeling that although I hadn’t hit the RESET button in all areas of my life, I had made great strides in understanding myself as a writer.